Simply-typed constant-domain modal lambda calculus I: distanced beta reduction and combinatory logic: Abstract

 \section{Abstract}

 A system $\mltup$ is developed that combines modal logic and simply-typed lambda calculus, and that generalizes the system studied by Montague and Gallin.
 Whereas Montague and Gallin worked with Church's simple theory of types, the system $\mltup$ is developed in the typed base~theory most commonly used today, namely the simply-typed lambda calculus.
-Further, the system $\mltup$ is controlled by a parameter $\upsilon$ which allows more options for state types and state variables than is present in Montague and Gallin.
-A main goal of the paper is to establish the basic metatheory of $\mltup$: (i) a completeness theorem is proven for $\beta\eta$-reduction, and (ii) an Andrews-like characterization of Henkin models in terms of combinatory logic is given; and this involves a distanced version of $\beta$-reduction and a $\mathsf{BCKW}$-like basis rather than $\mathsf{SKI}$-like basis.
-Further, conservation of the maximal system $\mltpure$ over $\mltup$ is proven, and expressibility of $\mltpure$ in $\mltup$ is proven; thus these modal logics are highly expressive.
-Similar results are proven for the relation between $\mltpure$ and $\lt$, the corresponding ordinary simply-typed lambda calculus.
-This answers a question of Zimmerman in the simply-typed setting.
+Further, the system $\mltup$ is controlled by a parameter $\param$ which allows more options for state types and state variables than is present in Montague and Gallin.
+A main goal of the paper is to establish some basic metatheory of $\mltup$: (i) an Andrews-like characterization of its models in terms of combinatory logic is given, and this combinatory logic involves a $\mathsf{BCKW}$-like basis rather than an $\mathsf{SKI}$-like basis and (ii) semantic conservation and expressibility results relating $\mltup$ to the maximal system $\mltpure$ are proven.
+Similar results are proven for the relation between $\mltpure$ and~$\lt$, the corresponding ordinary simply-typed lambda calculus.
+This answers a question of Zimmermann in the semantics of the simply typed setting.
 In a companion paper this is extended to Church's simple theory of types.
+We further develop a partial correspondence between a pure combinatory logic centered on the $\mathsf{BCKW}$-like basis and the weak deductive system for $\mltpure$ wherein $\beta$-reduction is not allowed under a lambda abstract, and we use this to show partial deductive conservation between the maximal system $\mltpure$ and the intermediary systems $\mltup$.